protocol/research-website/content/authors/marko-vukolic/_index.md

 name: Marko Vukolic

 # Role/position (e.g. Research Scientist or Research Engineer)
-role: ConsensusLab Lead
+role: Research Scientist

 # Zero or one of the groups in content/groups (or free text)
 groups:
-  - ConsensusLab
+  - consensuslab

 # Avatar (no need to edit)
 resources: